-The Round Rock Community Youth Choir (RRCYC) is a program of exemplary choral music performance that develops high levels of artistic and expressive singing in students ages 9-16.
+The Round Rock Youth Choir (RRYC) is a program of choral music performance that develops high levels of artistic and expressive singing in students ages 9-16.
 The choir provides an opportunity, outside the limits of a school structure, for musical expression and education in a joyful environment.

 Young voices can be sophisticated, profoundly musical and artistically excellent.
-As members of the Round Rock Community Youth Choir, students learn to sing quality music, listen attentively to each other and further develop their solo abilities.
+As members of the Round Rock Youth Choir, students learn to sing quality music, listen attentively to each other, and further develop their solo abilities.

-We believe music makes a difference in the lives of all people, but particularly in the lives of children and teenagers.
 In the youth choir, students are encouraged to explore and expand their love of music.
 They are introduced to a wide music repertoire that will serve them well for a lifetime.
-In this process, they learn their passion for singing is a gift to be cherished and nurtured.